Neural-Systems-at-UIO/QUINT_webtools/docs/WebIlastik.rst

 **WebIlastik**
 ================

-WebIlastik is a tool for identifying the features that you want to quantify in the images.
+WebIlastik is a tool for specifying the features in the section images that you wish to quantify.
+The features are identified by image classification and subsequent segmentation.

 How to open WebIlastik?